 Finally, we are well connected at the international level.

-Geoff Sinclair is Chair of the Board of the World Congress of Family Law and Children’s Rights and is an expert in child abduction.
+Geoff Sinclair is the former Chair of the Board of the World Congress of Family Law and Children’s Rights and is an expert in child abduction.
 He is also a Fellow of the exclusive International Academy of Family Lawyers, which means he is part of a network that includes the most highly regarded and elite family lawyers around the globe.